My First Visit to Bangsar Village in Kuala Lumpur

 Sri Nirwana Maju is a must visit Banana Leaf Restaurant in Bangsar

 Nirwana Maju Banana Leaf restaurant is a must-visit if you have a taste for Indian curries served with a number of deep-fried snacks, fish and chicken dishes.
 I fell in love with restaurants.
 The food is amazingly fresh and affordable.
 The restaurants attract large crowds for lunch.

-If you want to try local food you can visit Mahbub which is quite popular for Biryani.
+If you want to try local food you can visit Mahbub which is quite popular for Biryani and a number of amazing local favourites.
 This restaurant also specialises in fried noodles, soup, lamb shanks, tandoori chicken and other Indian specialities.

-Other popular food outlets in Bangsar I visited includes
+Other popular food outlets in Bangsar I visited include

 - Dancing Fish